cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 <baseURL>/vis-backend-agent/contracts/status/{id}
 ```

 where `{id}`is the requested contract ID.
-If successful, the agent will return either "Pending", "Active", or "Archive" status.
+A successful request will return `{"message": "Pending, Active, or Archived status", "iri" : "associated contract instance"}`.

 #### 2.6.2 Draft route